-During the 2009/10 fiscal year, the Theatre Arts Department experienced over \$21,000 in cuts (4000s and 5000s); these cuts had a significant impact on both programs, which continue to the present day.
+During the 2009/10 fiscal year, the Theatre Arts Department experienced over \$21,000 in cuts (4000s and 5000s); these cuts had a significant impact on both programs (Theatre Arts and SRT), which continue to the present day.
 Costs for supplies continue to rise, as do royalties and labor costs (student labor and independent contractors).

-- The cost of production supplies (lumber, metal, fabric, etc.), equipment maintenance/replacement and services have increased dramatically. - The closing of local/regional businesses that provided important supplies has meant that needed purchases must be made further afield (requiring buying trips to major metropolitan areas; higher shipping and handling costs, etc.). - Royalties for shows has increased over the last eight years, particularly for musicals, which cost as much as \$1,000 per performance.
+• The cost of production supplies (lumber, metal, fabric, etc.), equipment maintenance/replacement and services have increased dramatically.

+- The closing of local/regional businesses that provided important supplies has meant that needed purchases must be made further afield (requiring buying trips to major metropolitan areas; higher shipping and handling costs, etc.). - Royalties for shows has increased over the last nine years, particularly for musicals, which cost as much as \$1,000 per performance.
 This has resulted in a difficult situation for us.
-Since musicals earn much more box office revenue than non-musicals, we have been scheduling two musicals a year but as royalties increase the cost of producing musicals has become more of a strain on our limited production budgets.
-In addition, as an austerity measure Theatre Arts reduced our season by one show for the last four years (and will continue this reduction for 2017-2018), but by necessity increased the performances of our musicals to offset lost revenue.
-Every additional performance requires an additional royalties payment.
+Since musicals earn much more box office revenue than non-musicals, we have been scheduling two musicals a year.
+However, as royalties increase the cost of producing musicals has become more of a strain on our limited production budgets.
+In addition, as an austerity measure Theatre Arts reduced our season by one show for the last five years (and will continue this reduction for 2018-2019), but by necessity increased the performances of our musicals to offset lost revenue.
+Every additional performance requires an additional royalty payment.
 (For spring 2016 Theatre Arts elected to produce a royalty-free Shakespeare play instead of an expensive musical.
-We saved on royalties but Box Office revenue was less than 1/3 that of a musical.)

-And while Theatre Arts/SRT is, of course, thrilled to be getting the Burbank remodel, based on the size of our swing performance space (Maria Carrillo High School is only 350 seats, Newman is 190.
-Burbank is currently 600), Box Office revenue will decrease dramatically.
+We saved on royalties but Box Office revenue was less than 1/3 that of a musical.) - Loss of Box Office due to Swing Space: While Theatre Arts/SRT is, of course, thrilled to be getting the Burbank remodel, the size of our swing performance spaces are much smaller than Burbank, which was 600 seats.
+Maria Carrillo High School is only 320 seats, Newman is 190.
+In addition, our fall 2017 play, It Can't Happen Here was cancelled due to the fires.